clementw168/clementw168.github.io/_posts/automatants/2022-02-15-president.md

   <img src="/img_compressed/posts/automatants/timeline_formations.png" alt="Timeline of courses" class="wide">
 </div>

 We also organized two competitions (computer vision and reinforcement learning) and launched student projects.
 Each project was supervised by an experienced member with a small group of 2 to 5 students.
-Over two semesters, we had 16 projects, with 7 successful ones — not too bad considering that many students switched to other associations.
+Over two semesters, we had 16 projects, with 7 successful ones, not too bad considering that many students switched to other associations.
 I supervised two projects myself: handwritten letter classification and neural style transfer.

 <div class="img-gallery-3">
   <img src="/img_compressed/posts/automatants/project_1.jpg" alt="Project photo 1">